varigence/docs/bimlflex/metadata-editors/bimlflex-tour.md

 Click the 'Compass' icon for global navigation to any entity within the project.
 Every navigable entity within the BimlFlex application will have such an icon.

-BimlFlex now features a checkbox UI feature for any list of items being viewed.
+BimlFlex features a checkbox UI system for any list of items being viewed.
 Highlight over a single item, and a checkbox will appear on the left.
 If selected, checkboxes will appear for all items in the list.
 Selecting the checkbox at the top of the list will select/deselect all items.
 Having multiple items selected will allow the user to bulk-archive as many items as are currently selected.
-With multiple items selected, users may select `Integration Key` from the **Objects** Action Bar to enter the Generate Derived Integration Key with the desired items already selected.
+With multiple items selected, users may select `Integration Key` from the **Objects** Action Bar to enter the Generate Derived Integration Key dialog menu with the desired items already selected.

 <!--
 ![Multiple Views](images/bimlflex-app-form-navigational-transitions.png "Multiple Views")